Emotional vigil held for man killed on MetroLink train

 A young man whose life was cut short...now missed by many.

-“We`re not gonna rest til the case is closed, til we know everything is taken care of,” said Dave`ya.
+“We`re not gonna rest till the case is closed, till we know everything is taken care of,” said Dave`ya.

 County Police officials tell us the investigation is progressing but at this point, nobody is in custody.